tchiotludo/akhq/README.md

   - BasicHttp with roles per user
   - User groups configuration
   - Filter topics with regexp for current groups
-  - Ldap configuration to match AkHQ groups/roles
+  - Ldap configuration to match AKHQ groups/roles

 ## Quick preview
 * Download [docker-compose.yml](https://raw.githubusercontent.com/tchiotludo/akhq/master/docker-compose.yml) file
-* run `docker-compose pull` to be sure to have the last version of AkHQ
+* run `docker-compose pull` to be sure to have the last version of AKHQ
 * run `docker-compose up`
 * go to [http://localhost:8080](http://localhost:8080)

-It will start a Kafka node, a Zookeeper node, a Schema Registry, a Connect, fill with some sample data, start a consumer group and a kafka stream & start AkHQ.
+It will start a Kafka node, a Zookeeper node, a Schema Registry, a Connect, fill with some sample data, start a consumer group and a kafka stream & start AKHQ.

 ## Installation

-First you need a [configuration files](#configuration) in order to configure AkHQ connections to Kafka Brokers.
+First you need a [configuration files](#configuration) in order to configure AKHQ connections to Kafka Brokers.

 ### Docker